-Open hand forms can be practiced a number of ways to enhance health and develop martial conditioning.
-If worked slowly it will build static muscle and connective tissue strength and correct natural body alignment.
-Correct alignment will help the body work in its most efficient way and will help enhance internal energy flow.
+Open hand forms are practiced a number of ways to enhance health and develop martial conditioning.
+If worked slowly, they build static muscle and connective tissue strength and correct natural body alignment.
+Correct alignment helps the body work in its most efficient way and helps enhance internal energy flow.
 Efficiency in self-defense allows the martial artist to stop an altercation as quickly and appropriately as possible.

-If worked at medium speed, the form will help to increase dynamic flexibility and power and enhance a feeling of expansion and contraction that is the basis for how the body is trained to generate power.
-It also allows the student to start getting a feel for continuous movement which works the respiratory system and increases blood flow.
-Continuous movement also trains the martial artist to respond to an attack with a number of counter techniques – one after the other after the other etc.
+If worked at medium speed, the form helps to increase dynamic flexibility and power.
+It enhances a feeling of expansion and contraction that is an element in the body’s generation of power.
+The student uses continuous movement which works the respiratory system and increases blood flow.
+Continuous movement also trains the student to respond to an attack with a number of counter techniques – one after the other after the other.

-Working the forms at full speed develops stamina and anaerobic capabilities.
-It starts to develop dynamic and elastic muscle responses.
-The student gets the sense of how to use the entire body and the connectivity of the body for effective counter offenses – penetrating power when striking, kicking or blocking- full body momentum when sweeping or throwing.
+Working forms at full speed develops stamina and anaerobic capabilities.
+It develops dynamic and elastic muscle responses.
+The student feels how to use the entire body and its connectivity for effective counter offenses – penetrating power when striking, kicking or blocking- full body momentum when sweeping or throwing.

-Sequences that make up parts of the form can be worked separately as a means of getting a feel for practical self-defense.
-The practitioner can take a sequence, have a partner simulate the attack the sequence represents and then practice applying that self-defense to get a feel for its practical uses.
+Sequences in the form can be worked separately as a means of working practical self-defense.
+The practitioner breaks out a sequence, has a partner simulate the attack the sequence represents and then applyies that self-defense to get a feel for practical uses.

-Certain aspects of the open hand forms repeat, but then end up at a different end point.
-Because of this aspect of form practice, along with the memorization of the proper movements, the form sets are great tools for increasing mental clarity, recall and concentration.
+Certain aspects of the open hand forms repeat, but end up at a different end point.
+Because of these unexpected segues, plus the memorization of the proper movements, makes open hand form a great tool for increasing mental clarity, recall and concentration.